huangziwei/nk/README.md

 ## Modes & Requirements

-- `fast` (default): Uses only ruby annotations in the EPUB plus conservative heuristics.
+- `fast`: Uses only ruby annotations in the EPUB plus conservative heuristics.
 May miss unannotated kanji.
-- `slow`: Requires `sudachipy` and `sudachidict_core`.
-Verifies ruby readings against Sudachi's dictionary before propagating.
+- `advanced` (default): Requires `sudachipy` and `sudachidict_core`.
+Prefers verified ruby readings when they agree with Sudachi (or appear repeatedly), and falls back to Sudachi for everything else so every kanji is read.
-- `advanced`: Requires `sudachipy` and `sudachidict_core`.
-Replaces every kanji with Sudachi-derived readings, using ruby where available for guaranteed accuracy.

 Install the NLP dependencies with: